profusion/android-sdk-addon-example/README.md

 #### Sample HAL implementation

 This repository also contains an example of how to develop a HAL and use it through the SDK-Addon.
 First, focus on how the **hello-world-service** example is described here.
-Then, take a look at the [HAL Documentation](doc/HAL.md).
+Then, take a look at the [HAL Documentation](doc/HAL.md).And then, if you are comfortable going further, take a look at the [HAL using SOME/IP](doc/SOME-IP-HAL.md), which is a more complex example involving a HAL that uses SOME/IP to communicate with a provider service.

 ## Hello World System Service